Engee documentation

 image.png

-We can also notice that this case uses shorter data types than the original block where Int8 was used.
+We can also note that shorter data types are used in this case than in the case of the original block, where Int8 was used.

-Let's briefly touch upon the topic of fixed-point data types.
-This data type is specified by the command fi(X, 1, 16, 5), where from left to right the parameters are:
+Let's briefly touch on the topic of fixed-point data types.
+This data type is set by the command fi(X, 1, 16, 5), where from left to right the parameters are:

 In [ ]: